PTCscheduler/specs/generic_specV1.md

 *online*

 *print*

-printable pdf quater size notes of students
+printable pdf quater size notes of PTC information for teachers to print out so students can bring them home to parents.

 Content and layout for printable reminder below